sankalpmittal1911-BitSian/Machine-Learning-Useful-Tips/Neural Network Training/Training and Debugging a Neural Network.md

 **Training, Validating, Evaluating, Debugging and Testing a Neural network Model:**

 1. Make sure the dataset is in proper format.
 Divide the dataset into training, validation and test set.
 Start with the ratios 80:10:10 then proceed to 90:5:5 and finally to 98:1:1.
-Make sure the model we are training, we should update the configuration class files as per our dataset and pre-process the input images if necessary.
+Make sure the model we are training, we should pre-process the inputs if necessary.

 2.	**Training without Validation:** We have to make sure that the model first trains correctly rather than validating it.
 Doing training and validation side by side at the beginning is a misstep.
 To start the training, please see the below points.